AREA OF PRACTICE

 Purdue Pharmaceuticals: Representation of the Ad Hoc Committee of consenting Governmental & Other Contingent Litigation Claimants in the bankruptcy cases of Purdue Pharmaceuticals, In re Purdue Pharma, L.P., proceeding before Judge Robert Drain in the Bankruptcy Court for the Southern District of New York (the “Ad Hoc Committee”).
 The Ad Hoc Group is comprised of: (i) 10 States, through their Attorneys General; (ii) 6 political subdivisions of States; (iii) one federally recognized American Indian Tribe; and the Plaintiffs’ Executive Committee in the multi-district litigation captioned In re National Prescription Opiate Litigation, Case No. 17-md-02804, MDL No. 2804 (N.D.
 Ohio) (the “PEC” and the “Opioid MDL”).
 The PEC is representative of the interests of thousands of cities, counties, American Indian Tribes, hospitals, third-party payors, and other private payors.
 The Ad Hoc Committee negotiated the settlement framework with Purdue and its shareholders (the Sacklers) that is the proposed basis for a consensual plan in the bankruptcy.

 Insys Therapeutics: Representation of the Plaintiffs’ Executive Committee in the multi-district litigation captioned In re National Prescription Opiate Litigation, Case No. 17-md-02804, MDL No. 2804 (N.D.
 Ohio) (the “PEC” and the “Opioid MDL”) in the bankruptcy cases of Insys Therapeutics, In re Insys Therapeutics, Inc., before Judge Kevin Gross in the Bankruptcy Court for the District of Delaware.
 Insys manufactured a sublingual fentanyl spray and was subject to approximately 1,000 lawsuits brought by among others, cities, counties and American Indian Tribes in the Opioid MDL.
-As counsel to the PEC, David negotiated, alongside representatives from certain States’ Attorneys Generals’ offices, a consensual Settlement Plan for the benefit of all plaintiffs in the Opioid MDL, including cities, counties, and American Indian Tribes.
+As counsel to the PEC, the team negotiated, alongside representatives from certain States’ Attorneys Generals’ offices, a consensual Settlement Plan for the benefit of all plaintiffs in the Opioid MDL, including cities, counties, and American Indian Tribes.

 Takata Corporation: Representing Professor Green in his capacity as the Trustee of the Takata Airbag Tort Compensation Trust Fund (the “Trust”), established pursuant to the Chapter 11 bankruptcy of TK Holdings Inc., Takata’s U.S. affiliate.
 The Trust, which holds approximately $140 million, was created in the bankruptcy to provide additional compensation to the individuals who suffered personal injury or wrongful death as a result of a Takata airbag inflator malfunction.
 The Trustee oversees the management of the Trust and distribution of these funds to personal injury and wrongful death victims.